aws-samples/ecs-deep-learning-workshop/README.md

 #### Prediction task

 1\.
 Return to the **Task Definitions** page, and click **Create new Task Definition**.
+Select **EC2** as launch compatibility type and click Next step.

 2\.
 Name your task definition, e.g. "mxnet-predict".

 3\.
 Click on **Add container** and complete the Standard fields in the Add container window.
 Provide a name for your container, e.g. "mxnet-predict".
 The image field is the same container image that you deployed previously.
 As a reminder, the format is equivalent to the *registry/repository:tag* format used in lab 2, step 6, i.e. ***AWS_ACCOUNT_ID***.dkr.ecr.***AWS_REGION***.amazonaws.com/***ECR_REPOSITORY***:latest.

-Set the memory to "1024".
+Set the memory to "1024" soft limit.
 Leave the port mapping blank because you will not be starting the Jupyter process, and instead running a command to perform the training.

 Scroll down to the **Advanced Container configuration** section, and in the **Entry point** field, type: